 Members are eligible for normal retirement after attainment of age 50 and 25 years of service and early retirement after 20 years of service.
-Normal retirement benefits are calculated as 50% of average compensation plus a service increment of \$100 per month for each completed year of benefit service in excess of 25 years, up to a maximum service increment of \$500 per month.
+Normal retirement benefits are calculated as 50% of average compensation during the final 36 months of employment plus a service increment of \$100 per month for each completed year of benefit service in excess of 25 years, up to a maximum service increment of \$500 per month.